WOLF DIET

 "As an elk foreleg could easily smash ribs or dent a skull, the wolves tried bluff rushes, looking to cause a band member to panic and bolt.
 We could sense a battle momentum seesawing second by second, the outcome never preordained but rather a summation of each animal's skill, determination, and experience, plus a little old fashioned luck...One morning I watched a n elk disappear over the brow of a ridge with a wolf hanging on each shoulder.
 Three minutes later it reappeared—seemingly uninjured—and was soon grazing while the wolf pair loped off."

-Describing an attack on a moose and calf, Arctic researcher David Mech wrote in National Geographic: "Most of the wolves were worrying the cow while two pursued its bolting offspring.
+Describing an attack on a moose and calf, Mech wrote in National Geographic: "Most of the wolves were worrying the cow while two pursued its bolting offspring.
 After about 150 yards, one wolf lunged at the rump of the calf and held on: the other clamped onto its throat.
 The calf stopped and began trampling the front wolf into the snow.
 Still the wolf managed to hold one before relinquishing its throat hold."
 [Source: David Mech, National Geographic, October 1977]

 "The other wolf, however remained tugging on the calf's rump.
 The front wolf then dived under the running moose and again fastened onto its throat...Then two more wolves reinforced the attack.
 One grasped the calf by the nose, and other by its right flank.
 The struggling moose pulled all four wolves through the snow, then finally collapsed in a heap.
 A few minutes later the moose's flesh was being converted into wolf's meat."

-Wolf Attack of a Caribou
+Wolf Attack on Caribou

 Wolves are the main natural predators of reindeer and caribou.
 Historically they have fed on the weak, old and infirm and helped the reindeer population by ensuring the strongest produced offspring and the herd as whole didn't overgraze the land.
 With most of the wolves in Scandinavia now gone the primary controlling agent of the reindeer herds are the Lapps and other reindeer herders.